“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

-Skateboard or longboard is not a new topic for the experts because every newbie wants to clarify the confusion of “should I get a skateboard or longboard”?
+Skateboard or longboard is not a new topic for experts.
+However, newbies want to clarify the confusion of “should I get a skateboard or longboard”?

-However, we are a squad of professional skaters, and with our vast experience, our goal is to illustrate every resemblance and dissimilarity between “longboard vs. skateboard” and “longboarding vs. skateboarding.”
+We are a squad of professional skaters, and with our vast experience, we aim to illustrate every resemblance and dissimilarity between longboard and skateboard.